 Justice Graham Hiley RFD

-At the time of his appointment he was a member of the Northern Territory Bar Association and the Bar Association of Queensland.
-He had practiced as a barrister since 1978.
+Graham Eric Hiley was appointed as a Justice of the Supreme Court of the Northern Territory in March 2013.
+At the time of his appointment, he was a member of the Northern Territory Bar Association and the Bar Association of Queensland.
+He had practised as a barrister since 1978.

-Justice Hiley graduated with a Bachelor of Arts in 1969 and a Bachelor of Laws in 1972 at Sydney University.
-He was admitted as a solicitor in New South Wales in 1972.
-He underwent National Service in 1972 - 1973 and became a Legal Officer in the Army.
-He practiced as a solicitor in Sydney until 1975, then in Darwin in 1976 – 1977.
-Justice Hiley was appointed Queen’s Counsel in the Northern Territory in 1987 and in Victoria and Queensland in 1993.
+His Honour went to school at Epping Public School and Epping Boys High School and completed his Leaving Certificate in 1965.
+He attended Sydney University and graduated with a Bachelor of Arts in 1969 and a Bachelor of Laws in 1972.
+He was admitted as a solicitor in New South Wales in March 1972.
+He underwent National Service in 1972 - 1973 during which time he graduated from the Officer Training Unit, Scheyville, NSW, and became a Legal Officer in the Australian Army.
+After completing his National Service he practised as a solicitor in Sydney until 1975 (with Stephen, Jacques & Stephen), then in Darwin from 1976 until January 1978 (with Cridland & Bauer).

-Justice Hiley joined the fledgling Northern Territory independent bar in 1978 and was a founding member of the Northern Territory Bar Association in 1981.
-He held various offices within the Northern Territory Law Society including as its President in 1987 – 1988, and also within the Northern Territory Bar Association including as its President from 1990 – 1993.
-He has held numerous other appointments in the Northern Territory including Deputy Chair of the Lands Acquisition Tribunal (1983 – 1995), Chair of the Planning Appeals Committee (1984 – 1994), Lecturer at the then Northern Territory University (1985 – 1992), Member of the Legal Practitioners Complaints Committee (1990 – 1993) and Chair of the Community Living Areas Tribunal (1990 – 1998).
+His Honour joined the fledgling Northern Territory independent bar in February 1978 and was a founding member of the Northern Territory Bar Association in 1981.
+He was appointed Queen’s Counsel in the Northern Territory in 1987, and in Victoria and Queensland in 1993.

+During his earlier time in Darwin, Justice Hiley held various offices within the Northern Territory Law Society including as its President in 1987 – 1988, and also within the Northern Territory Bar Association including as its President from 1990 – 1993.
+He held numerous other positions including Deputy Chair of the Lands Acquisition Tribunal (1983 – 1995), Chair of the Planning Appeals Committee (1984 – 1994), Lecturer at the then Northern Territory University (1985 – 1992), Member of the Legal Practitioners Complaints Committee (1990 – 1993) and Chair of the Community Living Areas Tribunal (1990 – 1998).